azhizhinov/Exile/README.md

 7. Copy the TWO tbbmalloc.dll's (tbbmalloc.dll, tbbmalloc_x64.dll) to your server ROOT directory
-8. Copy the contents of the @extdb3 folder into your @ExileServer Folder
-9. Edit the extdb3-conf.ini file, REMEMBER TO CHANGE [Default] to [exile] .
-Change the database information to be correct (Example: https://ixs.sphub.ca/YDwVWzd6Qr)
 ### Only do #10 if you are not a freshly installed exile server.
 10. Exit the Exile.ini file to match any changes in your older exile.ini
  SIDENOTE: the new exile.ini no longer contains the lines with "Number of Inputs = #" (# is referring to any number within the file on this line)